agombolay/ribose-map/README.md

 1. FASTQ files of rNMP sequencing data
 2. Bowtie2 indexes (extension .bt2) for reference genome
 2. FASTA file of nucleotide sequence of reference genome
-   * Mitochondria should be named either chrM or MT
+   * Mitochondria should be named chrM or MT in this file

 &nbsp;
 ## Software Installation: